 Accordingly, Steelheaders and a coalition of other fishing organizations did not support the original version of SB 59, which sought to make this fee permanent.
 Throughout the session, we have provided testimony at numerous public hearings and meetings, along with the Northwest Sportfishing Industry Association, Coastal Conservation Alliance, and Trout Unlimited, provided testimony during the Senate Committee on Natural Resources and Wildfire Recovery hearing.
 All of these testimonies centered around the need for any renewal of this fee to be (a) temporary and (b) legislatively tied to implementing the original 2013 Columbia River Reforms.
 Chair Golden (D-03) acknowledged the need for these considerations to be included in an amended version of the bill.

-UPDATE: Along with the other fishing organizations, we coordinated with ODFW to develop an amended version of the bill that incorporates explicit language that the funds should be used to "advance selective harvest practices", "improve monitoring and date regarding fishery-related mortality", and publish an annual accounting of what the funding from the endorsement is specifically supporting.
+Ultimately, we were able to coordinate with ODFW to develop an amended version of the bill that incorporates explicit language that the funds should be used to "advance selective harvest practices", "improve monitoring and date regarding fishery-related mortality", and requires the ODFW to publish an annual accounting of what the funding from the endorsement is specifically supporting.
 Most importantly, we were able to secure language the requires ODFW to waive the endorsement requirement if they decrease the recreational fisheries allocations or expanding non-treaty gill nets in the lower mainstem Columbia River.
 On March 29th, the Senate Natural Resources Committee voted to send this amended version of the bill to the house floor.
 Senator Heard (R-Roseburg) is the only Senator that did not support the amendment.